 It is challenging and empowering.
 And, in turn, rewarding

 When you are starting a new woodworking project, it is up to you to decide what the outcome will be.
 You are in charge.
 And there is no right or wrong.
 It is about what you want to achieve.
 It is so rewarding to work with your hands, working on your own designs, fix errors even if they seem daunting at first, and get to the point where you have a finished project that looks and feels good, and you did it with your own hands!

 It is proven to be good for your physical and mental health

-Research by University College London shows that crafts can reduce anxiety and reduce risks of dementia.
+Research by University College London shows that crafts can reduce anxiety and stress, and reduce risks of dementia.
 Also, at times when we spend more time seating in front of a computer or in meeting rooms, woodworking, especially when using hand tools, can be a way to stay physically active and mentally stimulated.

 It is good for the environment

 Wood is a renewable resource that grows out of pulling CO2 out of the environment.
 Wood is a perfect replacement for more energy-consuming and CO2 emitting materials like plastics and concrete.
 Indeed, one cubic meter of wood produced saves the planet 2 tons of CO2.
 Perhaps this is the reason more city planners are rediscovering wood as the best building material.